Yanamala1373/PAMS-FINAL/README.md

+🏥 Patient Appointment Management System

+The Patient Appointment Management System is a comprehensive web-based platform designed to streamline hospital operations by enabling seamless interaction between patients, doctors, and administrators.
+It provides a centralized solution for managing registrations, logins, appointments, and role-based dashboards, ensuring a smooth and secure experience for all users.

+This system is built to support multi-role access with tailored workflows for each user type, including patients booking appointments, doctors managing schedules, and admins overseeing operations.
+It emphasizes usability, security, and maintainability — making it suitable for real-world deployment in clinics, hospitals, or healthcare startups.

+👥 User Roles

+Patient: Can register, log in, book appointments, and view appointment history.

+Doctor: Can register, log in, view assigned appointments, and update statuses.

+Admin: Can register, log in, and manage hospital-wide operations and user oversight.

+🎯 Key Features

+Secure registration and login for all roles

+Role-based dashboards with session-based access

+Appointment booking and status tracking

+Live dashboard updates for doctors

+Validation for user inputs (e.g., gmail format, username and password authentication)

+Clear navigation and user-friendly interface

+Session and cache control for secure access

+Professional documentation and annotation mapping

+🛠️ Technologies Used
+Java (Backend logic and service layer)

+Spring Boot (Framework for building RESTful services and MVC architecture)

+Spring Security (Authentication and role-based authorization)

+Thymeleaf (Server-side HTML rendering)

+HTML / CSS / Bootstrap (Frontend design and responsiveness)

+MySQL (Relational database for storing user and appointment data)

+JPA / Hibernate (ORM for database interaction)

+JUnit / Mockito (Unit testing and service validation)

+📂 Project Structure
+The project follows a clean MVC architecture with separate layers for:

+Controllers

+Services

+Repositories (DAO)

+Models (Entities)

+Configuration

+Templates (HTML views)

+🚀 Getting Started
+To run the project locally:

+Clone the repository

+Set up MySQL database and update credentials

+Run the Spring Boot application

+Access the app via localhost:8080

 Spring Security stores your login in the HTTP session (backed by a session cookie like JSESSIONID).

       -->  In Chrome, all tabs in the same browser profile share the same cookies for a given site.